Equipment Financing & Leasing — Answers (Canada)

 4) The equipment is used, older, specialized, or harder to value

-5) You need speed (equipment reserved, job start date, vendor deadline)
+5) You need speed (reserved equipment, project start date, vendor deadline)

 6) You’re buying through a private sale or auction

-• The deal is usually approved or declined based on paperwork quality and proof of ownership/condition
+These deals are approved or declined based on paperwork quality and proof of ownership.

 How to choose the right structure (loan vs lease vs hybrid)